 Besides that, of course, the style guide also describes basics like:

-Unlike other examples on my list, this one is very specific to the features of Spotify app.
+Unlike other examples on my list, this one is very specific to the features of the Spotify app.

-What I really like about this guideline is that it’s very well thought-out with pretty exhaustive explanations.
+What I really like about this guideline is that it's very well thought-out with pretty exhaustive explanations

-The Walmart’s standards consists of three guides underneath:
+Walmart's standards consist of three guides underneath:

 Walmart’s style guide is built by using the LingoApp, which is a platform you can use to host your style guide online.